-The current world of architecture and design, efforts are split into two main areas of focus: innovating, and pushing the boundaries of what can be achieved, and enhancing or highlighting structures that already exist.
+The current world of architecture and design, efforts are split into two main areas of focus.
+These are innovating, and pushing the boundaries of what can be achieved, and enhancing or highlighting structures that already exist.
 Minimal glazing could be the tool which bridges the gap between these fields.

-The question of what type of glazing will best suit a project has existed since glass was first used as a material in construction, and it’s something that architects and designers have had to navigate consistently in their work.
+The question of what type of glazing will best suit a project has existed since glass was first used as a material in construction.
+It’s something that architects and designers have had to navigate consistently in their work.

 However, through amazing new techniques in glass manufacture and design, many of the limitations that glass used to impose have been blown apart – and minimal glazing plays a big part in this.